It’s official: a Stranger Things spin-off is heading to Netflix.

 As to how the spin-off will connect to the original series, the Duffer Brothers said: “It shares a connection with Stranger Things and the most connective tissue is the storytelling sensibility of it.
 There is a story that connects to Stranger Things.”

-In May, when the spin-off is not yet official, the Duffer Brothers wrote in an emailed interview with Variety that they “think everyone — including Netflix — will be surprised when they hear the concept” for the spinoff “because it’s very, very different.”
+In May 2022, when the spin-off is not yet official, the Duffer Brothers wrote in an emailed interview with Variety that they “think everyone — including Netflix — will be surprised when they hear the concept” for the spinoff “because it’s very, very different.”

 However, much to their disbelief, one of the original cast members of Stranger Things figured out what the spinoff will be about.
 “Somehow Finn Wolfhard — who is one crazy smart kid — correctly guessed what it was going to be about.
 But aside from Finn, no one else knows!” the siblings said at the time.

-While the Duffer Brothers said the Stranger Things spin-off will not center on any of the original characters, Wolfhard, who plays Mike Wheeler, told Digital Spy last May that he isn’t ruling out an appearance in any future Stranger Things spin-off.
+While the Duffer Brothers said the Stranger Things spin-off will not center on any of the original characters, Wolfhard, who plays Mike Wheeler, told Digital Spy in May 2022 that he isn’t ruling out an appearance in any future Stranger Things spin-off.
 “I think if it was in 10 years or something like that, and there was a movie or a limited series, I think that’d be kind of cool,” the actor said.

 Wolfhard’s co-star Charlie Heaton agreed, noting that he couldn’t really picture himself joining another storyline in the same universe just yet.
 “It’d be kind of weird to have a spinoff [now], you know?” said Heaton, who portrays Jonathan Byers.